ole00/zd-20u/README.md

    * IC1 - the 555 chip

-- gently & slowly lift one side of the big black capacitor up to about 45 degrees so you can reach the trace underneath (close to the RED LED)
+- gently & slowly lift one side of the big black capacitor up to about 45 degrees so you can reach the trace underneath (close to the RED LED, trace cut 3)

 II) Modifications